Lightyear (film): Critical response

-It is the lowest rated film of the Toy Story franchise on Rotten Tomatoes.
+Lightyear is the lowest rated film of the Toy Story franchise on Rotten Tomatoes.
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 57 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those at PostTrak gave it an overall positive score of 85% (including an average 4 out of 5 stars), with 62% saying they would definitely recommend it.

 Peter Bradshaw's four-star review for The Guardian stated: "This cracking origin story for Toy Storys spaceman hero is fun and clever and reminds us why we loved Pixar in the first place."
 David Rooney of The Hollywood Reporter called it "a funny spinoff with suspense and heart, a captivatingly spirited toon take on splashy live-action retro popcorn entertainment."
 Emma Stefansky of Thrillist said: "There's plenty in Lightyear to enjoy, and it's one of Pixar's better efforts over the last 10 years, but it ultimately feels half-done.
 It feels like it ought to be the beginning of something, like its narrative is a prologue stretched into a feature awaiting the much more interesting second and third and fifth installments down the road."
 RogerEbert.com-based critic Odie Henderson praised the score who called it as "one of Giacchino's best scores" and "a delectable spoof of bombastic space movie music that elevates every scene it plays under".
+Tara Brady of The Irish Times wrote: "There are some striking designs and a few hat-tips to 2001: A Space Odyssey.
+But it all feels a bit perfunctory, like a successful launch that has no destination among the stars or anywhere else."
 Valerie Complex of Deadline Hollywood stated: "Lightyear does not rely too much on Toy Story lore to build its world, but it would have benefited from showing some connection to that part of the franchise instead of using title cards."
 She further praised the technical aspects, and wrote: "The animation is gorgeous and hyper-realistic.
 The art department put their all into designing this universe and its characters and robotic villains," but criticized the screenplay saying "sometimes the story becomes convoluted and drags on, almost like there was a need to pad the runtime, causing Lightyear to get into even more trouble and creating a never-ending slew of trampling obstacles."